ScottClaessens/religionWellbeing/README.md

-Most of these results are unchanged when controlling for linguistic proximity between countries, except that in this model the 95% credible intervals for the interaction effect include zero for some wellbeing items (mobility and personal relations).
+Most of these results are unchanged when controlling for linguistic proximity between countries, except that in this model the 95% credible intervals for the interaction effect include zero for two additional wellbeing items: “How much do you enjoy life?” and “To what extent do you feel your life to be meaningful?”.

 # References